 Voc = 450 to 400 mV; Ioc = 30 to 50 mA/cm2, K = 0.65 to 0.80.

-Combined with energy-storage and power-conditioning equipment, these cells can be used as an integral part of a complete solar-electric conversion system.
+Combined with energy storage and power-conditioning equipment, these cells can be used as an integral part of a complete solar-electric conversion system.

 Applications of Solar Cells

 There are many practical applications for the use of solar panels or photovoltaic.
 It is first used in agriculture as a power source for irrigation.
 In health care, solar panels can be used to refrigerate medical supplies.
-PV modules are utilised in photovoltaic systems and include a large type of electric devices:
+PV modules are utilized in photovoltaic systems and include a large type of electric devices:

 Following are the different list of applications of solar cells:

 - Photovoltaic power stations.

 - Standalone PV systems.